 An explanatory example of the above discussion can be seen in language modeling.
 A language model assigns a probability to a document.
-One simple unigram language model (e.g. bag of words) is a multinomial language model.
+One simple unigram language model is a multinomial language model (e.g. bag of words).
 If we define the language model for a document (D) as πD then for a sequence of independent terms we can write:

 In this equation each is a multinomial distribution.